imgproxy/imgproxy.rb/README.md

 end
 ```

-**Note:** `Imgproxy` will use the first applicable URL adapter.
+**NOTE:** `Imgproxy` will use the first applicable URL adapter.
 If you need to add your adapter to the beginning of the list, use the `prepend` method instead of `add`.

-**Note:** imgproxy.rb provides built-in adapters for Active Storage and Shrine that are automatically added when Active Storage or Shrine support is enabled.
+**NOTE:** imgproxy.rb provides built-in adapters for Active Storage and Shrine that are automatically added when Active Storage or Shrine support is enabled.

 ## Contributing